-Some of my favourite dies for my accuquilt cutter are the strip dies.
+Some of my favorite dies for my accuquilt cutter are the strip dies.

 So much easier than the way I use to cut it before – which often ended up a bit off in places if my finger slipped too!

 I find the cutter useful for my scraps – I can easily cut pieces of fabric even if they are oddly shaped into hexagons, circles for applique or any other size die cutter they can fit on.

 I am not generally one for cutting all my scraps up into certain sizes but I do usually have a few quilts I am cutting for at a time and those are the sizes I make a habit of cutting my scraps into at any given time.